Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 (standards organization, e.g., ANSI) where it is eventually sent to

-the WG21 Convener in time to announce the meeting 3 to 4 months in
+the WG21 Convener in time to announce the meeting three to four months

 2.6 Meeting Support Requirements